toddaustin07/edgebridge/README.md

 Download the Python script or applicable executable file to a folder on your computer.
 You can start it manually or preferrably, configure your computer to auto start the program as a service whenever it reboots.
 ### Configuration file (optional, but recommended)
-The edgebridge.cfg included in this package provides a template you can use
+The edgebridge.cfg included in this package provides a template you can use.

 The configuration file provides the ability to specify the following:
 - port number for the server to use (defaults to 8088 if not specified)